 Ask a good fishing friend or fishing associate at a sporting goods store who has been on a Walleye Fishing Trip.
 They are more than willing to talk fishing and share with you the location of their latest adventure.
 The internet is full of websites for hundreds of fishing camps across Canada.
 Here are several good ones:

-We do not represent Taylor's Cove or handle their reservations, we simply report we had ten years of one week trips.
+We do not represent Taylor's Cove or handle their reservations, we simply give a hearty thumbs up and report we had ten years of fantastic one week trips.
 The fishing was excellent, Ed Taylor is awesome, and his lodging is also very good.
 Taylor's Cove Resort is centrally located on the Canada side of Rainy Lake, not far outside of Fort Frances, Ontario - a great location for a walleye fishing trip.
 Several new cabins, two large ones, and constantly remodeling older cabins.
 Groups from 2 up to 12 are easy to handle.
 Located on Bears Pass, a natural passage connecting Red Gut Bay with Swell Bay on Rainy Lake, you have great access to some of the finest fishing experiences around.
 Rainy Lake features a lot of walleye, as well as northern pike - some of which are very large You will also encounter an occasional Muskie.
 Rainy Lake also holds lake trout, and crappie.
 Small mouth bass though plentiful, were once a secret here.
 The word is out, as you can find many that are above 5 pounds.
 We feature a separate memory page from our trips to Taylors Cove - links below.

 Click on the link above to view several more memory pics from visits to Taylor's cove, or give him a call at the number below.
 Ed's cabins are like a home away from home.
 Full baths in each one, kitchens with refrigerators and stoves, and clean comfortable beds.
 He has rental fishing boats and offers a fish cleaning room.
 Great lodge for your walleye fishing trip.
 The contact information for Taylor's Cove is: